All Conditions & Treatments

 What kind of incision will I have?

-The incision will be on the side of your knee and is usually six inches long.
+The incision will be on the front of your knee and is usually 4 to 6 inches long.

 How much pain will I have after my knee surgery?

-This varies between patients, however, the advances in pain management have allowed our total knee patients sufficient pain relief to undergo this procedure on an outpatient basis.
-On average, the pain being reported is generally no more than four out of a 10-point scale.
-You will have one of us by your side when you wake up and throughout the day until you leave our facility.
-We can address any pain that you may have promptly and efficiently.
+This varies between patients, however, with our advanced multimodal pain management protocols the majority of patients are able to undergo this procedure on an outpatient basis.
+You will have health care professionals by your side following surgery, and throughout the day until you leave our facility.
+We can address any pain that you may have promptly and efficiently before discharge.

 What should I do when I get home?

 We ask that you rest.
 Even though our patients typically feel good, it has still been a long day.
-On the day of your surgery you will learn how to safely transfer in and out of both the bed and the car.
+On the day of your surgery, you will learn how to safely transfer in and out of both the bed and the car.
 We ask that you use the bathroom as needed, eat dinner and rest.
-You will have nursing and therapy services the very next day.
-Wait for further instruction from them.
+You will typically have a home nursing visit and therapy services the very next day.

 What medications do I take at home?